boazbk/tcs/lec_01_introduction.md

 addition, and this proves something of a stumbling block."_,  Alan Cobham, 1964

-The origin of much of science and medicine can be traced back to the ancient Babylonians.
+Arguably the most significant of many contributions made to humanity by the ancient Babylonians is the _place-value number system_.
-However, the Babylonians' most significant contribution to humanity was arguably the invention of the _place-value number system_.
+The place-value system represents numbers as sequences of symbols where the _position_ of each symbol determines its value.
-The place-value system represents any number using a collection of digits, whereby the _position_ of the digit is used to determine its value, as opposed to a system such as Roman numerals, where every symbol has a fixed numerical value regardless of position.
+This is opposed to a system like Roman numerals, where every symbol has a fixed value regardless of position.

 For example, the average distance to the moon is approximately 238,900 of our miles or 259,956 Roman miles.
 The latter quantity, expressed in standard Roman numerals is